 Olive trees, thousands of years old are found throughout the Aegean.
 It is thought that cultivation goes back to Neolithic times on the Greek island of Crete.
 If you are looking for one of the top things to buy in Greece, grab yourself some extra virgin olive oil.

 If you are into soaps, stock up on some Olive Oil soap.
 Now one of the most popular ingredients in soaps and excellent for sensitive skin.
-These are one of the things to buy in Athens to take home as it does not spill and will not break!
+These are some of the things to buy in Athens to take home as it does not spill and will not break!

 Read why Greek Olive Oil is the best here.